reichlab/covid19-forecast-hub-web/doc/team/index.md

   - Ryan Tibshirani, Carnegie Mellon
   - Anja Mühlemann, Universität Bern

-Finally we wish to thank all of our collaborators at the CDC whose advice, support, and dedication we greatly appreciate!
+Finally we wish to thank our collaborators at the CDC whose advice, support, dedication, and long-term vision for collaborative infectious disease forecasting efforts we greatly appreciate!
+They are Matt Biggerstaff, Michael Johansson, Velma Lopez, Rachel Slayton, and Jo Walker.